University of Nevada, Reno. College of Education Records

 The College of Education Records primarily includes reports and other publications created by the College of Education from the 1950s-1970s.
 The collection additionally contains some administrative documents, including minutes and "This and That" weekly missives sent by Dean William Sparkman, and materials on the Dean's Future Scholars Program.

 Collection is open for research.
 Materials must be used on-site; advance notice suggested.
 Access to parts of this collection may be restricted under provisions of state or federal law.

-Originally founded as the Normal School in 1888 and later called the School of Education after it separated from the College of Arts and Science in 1954, the College of Education includes programs areas in Counseling, Educational Leadership, Elementary Education, Equity and Diversity, Human Development and Family Studies, Integrated Elementary Teaching, Literacy, NevadaTeach, Secondary Education and Special Education.
+Originally founded as the Normal School in 1888 and later called the School of Education after it separated from the College of Arts and Science in 1954, the College of Education includes programs in the areas of Counseling, Educational Leadership, Elementary Education, Equity and Diversity, Human Development and Family Studies, Integrated Elementary Teaching, Literacy, NevadaTeach, Secondary Education, and Special Education.
 It is located in the William J. Raggio building and has previously been housed in the Edmund J. Cain Hall and the Thompson Building.

 In 2020, the name of the college was changed to the College of Education and Human Development.